abhishekarya1/cachemeifyoucan/README.md

 ### Further
 - Save page as an image or pdf format (maybe)
 - Add option to view cached page before redirect
-- No shortid change for duplicate URLs can be a problem